Bahla Fort – handy things to know about this UNESCO attraction

 Final thoughts on Bahla Fort

-I've already given away the fact that Bahla is my favourite Omani fort.
-What it lacks in information boards it more than makes up for in authenticity - it feels like the governor and his staff have just moved out.
+I’ve already given away the fact that Bahla is my favourite Omani fort.
+It feels authentic – like the governor and his staff have just moved out.
+And the recent work to improve the information available to visitors can only enhance the experience.

 It’s also much less busy and has nowhere near the number of visitors drawn to the tourist hubs of Muttrah in Muscat and neighbouring Nizwa.
 Yet!